Practice beats reading.

 "Improve your communication" is not actionable.
 "You said cancer in turn six without warning the patient first" is.
 Every mark scheme item gives you the receipt.

 We are not the GMC and we do not have the GMC's internal mark scheme.
 Anyone who claims to is misleading you.
-What we have is the same rubric every published examiner training pack uses, applied consistently and at the cubicle-by-cubicle granularity the real exam grades at.
+What we have is the same rubric every published training pack uses, applied consistently and at the cubicle-by-cubicle granularity the real exam grades at.

 Plabity is an independent education platform.
 We are not affiliated with, endorsed by, or connected to the General Medical Council (GMC).
 PLAB is a registered trademark of the General Medical Council.
 Plabity content is not authored or reviewed by the GMC.

-Start free →
+Sign up free →